kkairos/yt-indie-channel-list/README.md

 List of indie game-dev friendly youtube channels with some info, and whether they take submissions.

+Obviously very much a WIP since there's only like four in the list ATM.
+But I thought it would be good to have something to share with folks.

-In case you're the sort of person like me who would care, I thought I should let you know I don't mind this list being reposted as long as you link back w/ credit.
+In case you're the sort of person like me who would care, I don't mind this list being reposted but if you do would appreciate credit.

 | :Channel | Coverage Wheelhouse | Features | Submissions |
 | ----- | :-----: | :----- | :----- |